Top Financial Advisor Firms

 1. Wells Fargo & Co.

-Founded in 1852, this firm provides insurance, mortgage, banking provision, investment management, wealth management, and consumer and commercial finance.
-This bank owns assets under management (AUM) of $2 trillion.
+Founded in 1852, Wells Fargo provides a wide range of services, including insurance, mortgage, banking, investment management, wealth management, and commercial finance.
+The firm manages $2 trillion in assets under management (AUM).

 2. Morgan Stanley